 It is a violation of The Ohio State University Code of Student Conduct to engage in sexual misconduct.
 This includes physical contact or other non-physical conduct of a sexual nature in the absence of clear, knowing and voluntary consent.
 Consent is defined as the act of knowingly and affirmatively agreeing to engage in a sexual activity.
 An individual cannot consent who is substantially impaired by any drug or intoxicant.
 Consent may be withdrawn at any time.

 For additional information specific to The Ohio State University Sexual Misconduct Policy, check out: go.osu.edu/smpolicy

 For more information, contact Student Conduct, at 614-292-0748 or view the full Student Code of Conduct at: studentlife.osu.edu/csc

-OSU Alcohol Policy
+Ohio State Alcohol Policy

 The university prohibits the illegal use of alcohol and complies fully with federal, state and local regulations regarding the sale, possession and consumption of alcoholic beverages.
-All members of the University community are held responsible for their behavior and for respecting the rights of others.
-The University is committed to providing the community with education regarding high-risk alcohol use and to making health-enhancing experiences a priority.
+All members of the university community are held responsible for their behavior and for respecting the rights of others.
+The university is committed to providing the community with education regarding high-risk alcohol use and to making health-enhancing experiences a priority.

-The University's full policy can be found at: go.osu.edu/alcoholpolicy
+The university's full policy can be found at: go.osu.edu/alcoholpolicy

 At the university’s discretion, amnesty may be extended to students who may be hesitant to report a violation of the code to university officials because they fear that they themselves may be accused of minor policy violations, including but not limited to underage drinking, at the time of the incident.
 If a student is granted amnesty, an educational discussion or other informal resolution may be considered, but no university conduct proceedings under this code will result.